andrew henderson menu

 • No Physical Presence: You’ve been a Malaysian resident for the past three calendar years and will be a resident the following year.

-Not long ago, Malaysia used to tax its residents and non-residents on their Malaysia-sourced income only (employment, self-employment, business income, director’s fees, etc.).
-However, during the tabling of budget 2022, the government announced that starting January 2022, the government will tax the foreign-sourced income of Malaysian tax residents.
+Not so long ago, Malaysia used to tax its residents and non-residents on their Malaysia-sourced income only (employment, self-employment, business income, director’s fees and other sources).
+However, during the tabling of budget 2022, the government announced it would begin taxing the foreign-sourced income of Malaysian tax residents.

-All foreign-sourced income remitted to Malaysia, regardless of its nature, including employment income, interest, dividends, rent, pension income, etc., became taxable.
+Thus, all foreign-sourced income remitted to Malaysia, regardless of its nature, including employment income, interest, dividends, rent and pension income, became taxable.

-According to the latest amendment, foreign income received in Malaysia will not be taxed, provided it has been taxed in the country of origin.
-This tax exemption will be valid from January 1st, 2022, until December 31st, 2026.
+According to the latest amendment, foreign income received in Malaysia will not be taxed, provided it has been taxed in its country of origin.
+This tax exemption will be valid from January 1, 2022 until December 31, 2026.

-Tax residents in Malaysia can claim certain tax reliefs and tax rebates.
-They’re also taxed at a progressive rate ranging from 0% to 30%.
-Residents generally calculate the tax payable through self-assessment.
+Thus, Malaysian tax residents can currently claim certain tax relief rebates.
+Their Malaysian-sourced income is taxed at a progressive rate ranging from 0% to 30%, payable through self-assessment.

-Now that you know the criteria for tax residence in Malaysia, let’s briefly discuss some ways to enter, stay, and work there.
+Now that you know the criteria for tax residence in Malaysia, let’s briefly explore some ways to enter, work and stay there.

 Entry Permit

-An Entry Permit, also known as a Malaysian permanent residence permit, is available to specific categories of foreigners – investors, experts, professionals, and dependents of a Malaysian citizen (spouse and children under 6).
-A Malaysian Entry Permit may also be granted based on a Point System.
+An entry permit, also known as a Malaysian Permanent Residence Permit, is available to specific categories of foreigners – investors, experts, professionals and dependents of a Malaysian citizen (spouse and children under six years old).
+A Malaysian entry permit may also be granted based on a points system.

 Investor

-• Must have at least a $2 million fixed deposit in a Malaysian bank
+• Must have at least a US$2 million fixed deposit in a Malaysian bank (withdrawal is allowed after five years)

 Expert

-• Must demonstrate expertise recognized as “World Class” by any international organization
+• Must demonstrate expertise recognised as ‘World Class’ by any international organisation

 • Must be recommended by a relevant Malaysian agency

-• Must demonstrate a certificate of good conduct from the native country
+• Must demonstrate a certificate of good conduct from one’s native country.

 Professional